 The biggest roadblock to qualifying for these deductions is that you must use a portion of your home exclusively and regularly for your business.
 The office is generally in a separate room or group of rooms, but it can be a section of a room if the division is clear—thanks to a partition, perhaps—and you can show that personal activities are excluded from the business section.

 The law is clear and the IRS is serious about the exclusive-use requirement.
-Say you set aside a room in your home for a full-time business and you work in it at least ten hours a day, seven days a week.
+Say you set aside a room in your home for a full-time business and you work in it ten hours a day, seven days a week.
 Let your children use the office to do their homework, though, and you violate the exclusive-use requirement and forfeit the chance for home-office deductions.

 The rule doesn’t mean you’re forbidden to make a personal phone call from the office, or that you have to rush outside whenever a family member needs a moment of your time.
 Although individual IRS auditors may be more or less strict on this point, some advisors say you meet the spirit of the exclusive-use test as long as personal activities invade the home office no more than they would be permitted at an office building.
 (Two exceptions to the exclusive-use test are discussed later.)